oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 - the reference point associated with the scan-level retention value,
 - the total scan interval,
 - the dwell allocation across ions and the acquisition order within the scan, and
-- the desired reference point within each ion’s dwell time interval.
+- the desired reference point within each ion’s dwell interval.

 The JuChrom function [`mzretention`](@ref) formalizes this mapping.
 Given a scan-level retention coordinate and a description of the within-scan sampling scheme, it computes the